alex-parisi/chess-NN/README.md

 The board evaluation CNN was trained using randomly generated legal positions and Stockfish's evaluation.

 The next step is to train a separate CNN on the likelihood that a move is "good", again using Stockfish's evaluation.
+This likelihood will be used as the policy metric for a Monte Carlo tree search.

 ### Config